SLED Seal

 SLED Active Shooter / Complex Coordinated Terrorist Attack (AS/CCTA) Program

-The AS and CCTA Training Program provided training for more than 114,100 emergency responders and citizens by the end of calendar year 2022.
-This includes more than 3,470 training courses for active shooter (AS) and complex coordinated terrorist attack (AS/CCTA) situations.
-We expect to continue training at this same rate during 2023.
-This is being done in coordination with over 1500 (up from 1200) local community (i.e. churches, businesses), county and state government agency partners.
-This includes training in 17 different states across the nation.
+The AS and CCTA Training Program provides training for emergency responders and citizens.
+This includes training courses for active shooter (AS) and complex coordinated terrorist attack (AS/CCTA) situations.
+We expect to continue support for this training at this time as it transitions to SLED.
+This program is being done in coordination with the local community (i.e. churches, businesses), county and state government agency partners.
+This includes training in many different states across the nation.
 Classes range from active shooter awareness & Civilian Response to Active Shooter Events (CRASE), to Stop the Bleed and AS/CCTA Dispatcher Training.
-In 2023, the program will continue to offer more than 20 different AS/CCTA courses, with new additions to training including active violence training for the special needs community, revisions to all reunification training materials, single officer response classes, and an entirely new active shooter for telecommunications personnel training class.
+Additions to training includes active violence training for the special needs community, revisions to reunification training materials as well as single officer response classes.

 Threat/Hazard Risk Assessment Process

-The U.S. Department of Homeland Security identified 32 core capabilities useful in reducing the threat, vulnerability and/or consequence of all hazards.
-The Office of Homeland Security performs an annual statewide Threat Hazard Identification and Risk Assessment (THIRA) and Stakeholder Preparedness Review (SPR) every year.
+The US Department of Homeland Security identified 32 core capabilities useful in reducing the threat, vulnerability and/or consequence of all hazards.
+The SAA Department performs an annual statewide Threat Hazard Identification and Risk Assessment (THIRA) and Stakeholder Preparedness Review (SPR) every year.
 This process is managed by the Homeland Security Advisor to the Governor (HSA), in conjunction with the State Homeland Security Advisory Council (HSAC).
-Once the THIRA/SPR process is completed the Office of Homeland Security will review and/or update the Homeland Security Strategy.
+Once the THIRA/SPR process is completed the SAA Department will review and/or update the Homeland Security Strategy.
 The relative expenditure on assets to mitigate the risk drives the Homeland Security investment in capabilities.
 Authorized jurisdictions and agencies may receive a copy of the Strategy for Official Use Only.

 Grants